% IMPORTANT: The following is UTF-8 encoded. This means that in the presence

 year = {2025},

-abstract = {Background: The presence of treatment resistance in
+abstract = {The presence of treatment resistance in neuropsychiatric

-discoveries and therapies could benefit the field, with a
+therapies could benefit the field, with a viable candidate

-excessive upregulation of this amino acid in the
+modeling the excessive upregulation of this amino acid in

 levels were monitored by an optical glycine Förster